SamuRoj/AREP_Taller_4/README.md

-# Web Framework Development with Reflection, IoC Pattern and Meta Protocol Objects
+# Modularization and Virtualization of a Concurrent Web Server

 This project implements a framework designed to serve HTML pages and PNG images.
 It also offers an Inversion of Control (IoC) framework for building web applications from POJOs (Plain Old Java Objects).
 Additionally, it provides developer tools to define REST services with custom annotations, manage query parameters within requests, specify the location of static files for the server and includes a small web application for planning daily activities.
+Now the server receives multiple simultaneous requests by implementing a thread pool that manages clients and a graceful shutdown method to finish the server properly.

 ## Getting Started